EyasuTeshome/shifttracker/interview-prep/choosing-the-experiences-and-achievements-to-showcase-on-your-resume.md

 Add **2 fields** to your Relevant Experience section:

-- "Freelance Software Developer."
+- "Full Stack Software Developer."
 This entry will be used to describe achievements and projects you've worked on while studying development.
 - "Software Development Mentor (Volunteer)."
 Most Microverse students eventually serve as mentors.
 This section will be used to describe how you assisted junior software developers.

 **Scenario 2: You have no work experience of any kind, but you do have development-related volunteer activities, extracurriculars, teaching assistantships, or internships.**

 Add **2-4 fields** to your Relevant Experience section:

-- "Freelance Software Developer."
+- "Full Stack Software Developer."
 This entry will be used to describe achievements and projects you've worked on from your time studying development.
 - Entries for 1-3 development-related volunteer/extracurricular/etc. positions (for example, if you volunteered with Girls Who Code, or if you were a teaching assistant in a college computer science class).

 **Scenario 3: You have no development or technical work experience, but you do have work experience in other fields:**

 Add **2-4 fields** to your Relevant Experience section:

-- "Freelance Software Developer."
+- "Full Stack Software Developer."
 This section will be used to describe achievements and projects you've worked on from your time studying development.
 - Entries for 1-3 work experiences.
 Choose positions that you think will do the best job of demonstrating transferrable skills (such as communication, conflict management, work ethic, or commitment to excellence).

 **Scenario 4: You have some development or technical work experiences (including internships), and some work experience in other fields:**